top of page

 HOD (n) Northwest University (1985)

-BA (Fine Arts) Nor
+BA (Fine Arts) Northwest University (1984)

 Brief Biography

-She has been the recipient of various awards: Gregoire Boonzaier Prize for Painting as a student (1983 & 1984), the FNB Gold Award for the collaborative project the Journey to Freedom narratives (2004), the Unisa Woman of the Year Nominee for leadership and mentorship roles in relation to Women-in-the-Workplace (2007), a Unisa Women-in-research Award (2012), the meritorious Robin Aldwinckle Bursary, and the award for Creative Output Excellence by Unisa (2021).
+She has been the recipient of various awards: Gregoire Boonzaier Prize for Painting as a student (1983 & 1984), the FNB Gold Award: the collaborative project the Journey to Freedom narratives (2004), Unisa Woman of the Year Nominee: for leadership and mentorship roles in relation to Women-in-the-Workplace (2007), a Unisa Women-in-Research Award (2012), the meritorious Robin Aldwinckle bursary, and the award for Creative Output Excellence by Unisa (2021).
+Miller participated in numerous exhibitions and projects and her works are represented in private and public collections such as ABSA Bank, Telkom, Centurion City Council, UNISA (University of South Africa), SAMHS (South African Military Health Services), SASOL, Northwest University, The Art Bank (South Africa), SANAVA (South African Association of Visual Artists) and Pretoria Art Museum.

 bottom of page